 Weekends are spent on the mainland taking Mayan cooking and art classes and discovering the rich culture of Belize in addition to exploring the Cockscomb Forest and Jaguar Nature Reserve.
 We learn about traditional Mayan chocolate, and how it is made from the cacao bean gathered from the Theobroma tree in the jungle.
 We hike and gather pods, roast them over the fire, grind them into powder, mix with warm milk and sugar, and then enjoy!

 Another fascinating tradition that has lived for centuries throughout southern Belize is the Garifuna culture, which we experience through drumming.
 We explore the beautiful land of the mundo Maya and walk through the pyramids, marveling at the wonders of this advanced civilization.
 We have a chance to snorkel and swim with whale sharks – big floating teddy bears!

 We ferry back out to our caye and continue our work, diving and snorkeling through endless colorful sea fans, tropical fish, sponges, and through the clearest aquamarine water on earth.

-We share our last day and night relaxing at our group homestay enjoying the sights and sounds of the Caribbean Sea.
+We share our last week relaxing at our group homestay enjoying the sights and sounds of the Caribbean Sea.
 Early the next morning, we soak up one last look at our surroundings before transferring back to Belize City and onward to our final destinations.